MFTabriz/slabcc/manual.rst

 * ΔV is calculated at the position least affected by the model charge.

-More information about the algorithm and implementation details can be found `here`__.
+More information about the algorithms and the implementation details can be found `here`__.

 __ cite_